Curio Bay is known for its petrified forest and endangered wildlife and is considered a ‘must-see’ on the Southern Scenic Route.

 - The Living Forest Walkway opened

-- Upgraded ablution block at the campground
+- Ablution block at campground upgraded

-- New carpark and road alignment
+- New carpark and road alignment completed

-- New track to the petrified forest with penguin walkway
+- New track to the petrified forest with penguin walkway completed

 - Sealing of the “Penguin Highway” connecting Waikawa and Fortrose, passing Curio Bay, Slope Point and Waipapa Point has commenced